The animation Section¶

 And if you can program, writing an Animation is quite easy and often the best way to solve your problem - there are more types of Animation than all the other class types put together.

-Class Section complements with the run
+The animation Class Section complements with the run Value Section.

-Section describes a specific program that dynamically changes
+The animation Section describes a specific program that dynamically changes

-the lights over time, while the run
+the lights over time, while the run Section describes more general

 information - like the frame rate (in frames per second or fps), or how many